mahloola/osuCollector-frontend/README.md

 - it would be cool for users to easily determine collection statistics through a simplified ID, e.g. what was the first uploaded collection ever

 ### `Bugs`
+- not all beatmaps are rendering in /collections/:id route, probably a lot of missing maps from the storage cache maybe see whats up with that

 ### `Design`
 - get a cool background image/gif for the webpage I kinda want something dark and relaxing with a repeating pattern. possibly ask david to make something
 - remake navbar to not be the basic bootstrap one cuz it sucks. make it fatter, different color, and bigger text. change font too
 - redesign /collections/:id to fit the example design on the diagram page thing funorange made
 - make collections redirect to beatmaps

+### `Subscription`
+- can be done at the very end of the project
+- figure out how to handle transactions

+### `User Tutorial`
+- also do at the very end
+- use the homepage to explain how osuCollector works in layman terms

 ## Features